{{ item.label }}: {{ item.title }}

 • identification of concerning patterns

-• Devise a plan for reengaging and supporting pupils who are persistently or severely absence
+• Devise a plan for reengaging and supporting pupils who disengaged

 • Think strategically about school attendance so that you can embed a whole school culture that promotes the